Treatment GuidesMyDentalFly Official

 Some clinics — particularly in Istanbul — now offer same-week turnaround using in-house CAD/CAM milling.
 If you're having a small number of crowns (1-3), ask about this option.
 It removes the need for a second trip entirely.

 Unlike directories that simply list anyone who enquires, MyDentalFly vets each clinic before they appear on the platform.
 When you compare clinics through the patient portal, you're seeing verified pricing on your specific treatment plan — not a generic price list.
-Each clinic quotes on your Dental Health Report, which includes your dental chart and assessment responses.
+Each clinic quotes on your dental package, which includes your dental chart and assessment responses.
 That's how you compare like-for-like rather than chasing a headline number.

 Poland and Hungary are worth considering if you want to stay within Europe.
 Both have strong dental manufacturing traditions and long-established medical tourism infrastructure.
 Turkey remains the price leader, particularly Istanbul and Antalya, where clinic volume keeps overheads low without compromising on lab quality.